tophe/couchparty/readme.md

-# couchparty : Couchdb ruby driver
+# couchparty : modern ruby Couchdb driver

-CouchParty is a thin ruby driver for couchdb.
+CouchParty is a modern ruby driver for couchdb.
 It target ruby-3+ and couchdb v3+.
 It is greatly inspired by couchRest, but it is simpler.
 It use ruby HTTPX, so every connection use http keepalive, it can easily support http/2 thank's HTTPX.
 The api is almost compatible with couchRest, but it is not a dropping, you have to adapt some code.
 ## what's new